-Amounts due from group undertakings in 2022 relates to customer loan repayments due from the parent.
+Amounts due from group undertakings in 2024 relate to recoveries from customers received by the parent company.

-Amounts due to group undertakings in 2023 includes amounts owed on buyback of mortgages from the SPE of £1,503k which offset the customer loan repayments due of £338k.
-2022 includes funding which was settled following the sale of the loans.
+Amounts due to group undertakings in 2024 includes amounts owed on buyback of mortgages from the SPE less customer loan repayments due, along with £40,087,000 in respect of the Call funding account used to partially cover the dividend paid to it's parent company Bank of Scotland plc.
 Amounts due from group undertakings are unsecured.
 Balances are included within Stage 1 for IFRS 9 purposes and any expected credit losses are considered to be immaterial.